graphql-devise/graphql_devise/README.md

 ## Future Work
 We will continue to improve the gem and add better docs.

-1. Add mount option that will create a separate schema for the mounted resource.
 1. Make sure this gem can correctly work alongside DTA and the original Devise gem.
 1. Improve DOCS.
 1. Add support for unlockable and other Devise modules.